mesmo-dev/mesmo/examples/development/README.md

 # Development

-This directory is intended for example scripts which are under development and scripts related to the development of new features for FLEDGE.
+This directory is intended for example scripts which are under development and scripts related to the development of new features for MESMO.